 LED Headlights 101: How They Work and Why They’re Different

-LED headlights use tiny semiconductor chips called Light-Emitting Diode (LEDs) to make light.
-These LEDs produce light when electricity flows through them, and they create a brighter and more energy-efficient light than traditional headlights.
-LED headlights are also known to last a long time, compared to other options.
+LED headlights use tiny semiconductor chips called Light‑Emitting Diode (LEDs) to make light.
+These LEDs produce light when electricity flows through them, causing the semiconductor to emit photons and create visible light.
+LED headlights contain solid-state components, making them more durable and resistant to vibrations and shocks from rough roads.
+They create a brighter and more energy‑efficient light than traditional headlights and achieve full brightness instantly, unlike halogen headlights that may take time to warm up.

 The Pros of LED Headlights

-LED headlights are a better option for car owners due to their energy efficiency, better visibility, and higher quality.
+This reduced power consumption is especially beneficial for electric vehicles, as it can help increase driving range.
 Unlike halogen headlights, LED bulbs last a long way and produce a lot of light without creating dark spots.
-It can feel like you have your high beams on when you’re diving with low beam headlights with LED bulbs.
+LED headlights provide better visibility due to their whiter light color, which is closer to daylight and improves your ability to see road markers and hazards.
+It can feel like you have your high beams on when you’re driving with low beam headlights with LED bulbs.

 The Cons of LED Headlights

 The glare associated with LED headlights is one of the biggest disadvantages of this technology.
 The glare can get so bad that it could affect other people on the road.
-Experts also worry that it can cause long-term retina damage
+Experts also worry that it can cause long‑term retina damage.

 It’s worth noting that some drivers complain about performance issues in inclement weather.
 That could cause you to have trouble seeing when driving in the rain.